mtex-toolbox/mtex-toolbox.github.io/pages/documentation/documentation.md

 publish filename
 {% endhighlight %}

-which creates an folder, named 'html', in your current directory where you can find the generated html page.
+which creates an folder, named `html`, in your current directory where you can find the generated html page.